singhvis29/Part-of-speech-tagging/README.md

 **NAIVE BAYES(SIMPLE)**<br>
 This is implemented by maximising the posterior probability(check posterior probability section) for each tag given a word.
 In case the test data has an unseen word.
-A small probability is substituted for P(Word|Tag)
+A small probability is substituted for P(Word|Tag).

 **VITERBI(HMM)**<br>
 The algorithm is implemented by initializing two  dictionary of dictionaries